Farthingale: Anne of Denmark and the fashion of farthingales

 Farthingales for Queen Elizabeth were made by specialist Robert Sibthorpe.
 Anne of Denmark had her gowns altered in 1603 to suit English fashions, and employed Robert Hughes to make farthingales from 1603 to 1618.
 Robert Naunton thought that Anne's farthingale might conceal a pregnancy in October 1605, writing, "The Queen is generally held to be pregnant, but no appearance eminent by reason of the short vardugals in use".

 During celebrations in London in 1613 at the wedding of Princess Elizabeth and Frederick V of the Palatinate, it was said that women wearing farthingales were not admitted to crowded events to save space.
 The letter writer John Chamberlain hoped this would lead to the demise of the fashion.
 Princess Elizabeth herself was wearing a whalebone farthingale and "bodies" made by John Spence.

 In June 1617 Leonora, Lady Bennet's large English farthingale drew unwelcome attention from a crowd in the streets of Amsterdam.
 In December 1617 the Venetian ambassador Piero Contarini was surprised by the size of Anne of Denmark's farthingale which was four feet wide at the hips.
 Large styles of French farthingales remained popular in England and France until the 1620s when they disappeared in portraiture and wardrobe accounts.
 They were replaced by small rolls or bum-rolls that persisted throughout the rest of the seventeenth century.
 In Spain, the Spanish farthingales evolved into the guardainfante and remained an identifiable part of Spanish dress until the eighteenth century.

 Anne of Denmark's daughter, Elizabeth Stuart, Queen of Bohemia, was in Prague in 1620.
 She wrote of her surprise at the large Spanish style ruffs and Spanish style gowns worn without farthingales by aristocrats and townspeople.
 She ensured her gentlewomen adapted to the culture.

 A well-known anecdote concerning farthingales dates from the end of this period.
 It was said that in 1628 Jane, wife of the English ambassador Peter Wyche in Constantinople astonished Ayşe Sultan, wife of Murad IV, with her farthingale and she wondered if all English women had such an unusual shape.
-This story may been composed in condemnation of the fashion.
+This story may have been composed in condemnation of the fashion.